Difficulty:

 Italy

-The finals are approaching and Alice, Stefano, and Max record a video of the recipe they have chosen as an appetizer to send to Joy.
-The JAMS don't want Joy to feel alone and wonder what point there is of participating in the final competition without their friend.
+The finale is approaching and Alice, Stefano, and Max are recording the video of the recipe they have chosen for the appetizer to send to Joy.
+The Jams don't want Joy to feel alone and wonder what's the point of participating in the final competition without their friend.

 Difficulty: